cronical/reading/docs/notes.md

 This is also taking fields not currently used, such as publication info and format.

 # Merge
-`merge.py` takes the intermediate files and appends new records to  `booklist.csv`.
+`./merge.py` takes the intermediate files and appends new records to  `booklist.csv`.

 It uses the date and the title as they common key for this.

 # to do

-1. For export we capture the library to go with the call number, is there a way to do this with email.
+1. For export we capture the library to go with the call number, is there a way to do this with email?
+Currently just defaulting.
 2. In `covers` there are places (or maybe just one) where we take the first of a list (should it prompt?)

 ## Data sources